liquibase/liquibase-test-harness/README.md

 and run the test class `ChangeObjectsTest.groovy`

 ## Running from the cmd line with Maven
-Execute `mvn failsafe:integration-test` with the flags outlined below:
+Execute `mvn -Dtest=LiquibaseSdkSuite test` with the flags outlined below:
 * `-DinputFormat=xml` or select from the other inputFormats listed in [Types of input files](#types-of-input-files)
 * `-DchangeObjects=createTable,dropTable` flag allows you to override changeObjects configured in testConfig.yml.
 Use comma separated lists.